alpersonalwebsite/node-typescript-express-postgresql-authentication-authorization/README.md

 ## Overview

-This is an easy, basic and raw example of HOW to authenticate and authorize with jsonwebtoken.
+This is an easy, basic and raw example of **HOW to** implement an API with Node, TS, Express and PostgreSQL to **authenticate and authorize with jsonwebtoken**.

 ## Requirements

-- Node 12+
+* Node 12+
-- NPM
+* NPM
-- PostgreSQL
+* PostgreSQL
+* db-migrate package as a global dependency

+Note: Other libraries will be installed as part of the project with `npm install`

+## Prerequisites

+### Create .env file
+Create at the root level of the project a `.env` file following the structure of `.env-sample`

+### Update database.json
+Update the file `database.json` with the proper information.

 ## Install dependencies